-Nikola Tesla's "Free Energy" Documents reproduces the inventor's 1902 letter to Robert U. Johnson about Tesla's new energy generator that "would not consume fuel".
+Nikola Tesla's "Free Energy" Documents (1976) reproduces the inventor's 1902 letter to Robert U. Johnson about Tesla's new energy generator that "would not consume fuel".
 This letter was found in the Tesla Collection at Columbia University Library when attending the IEEE Tesla Symposium in New York in January 1976.
 This letter will come to be considered as important in the history of electrical science as the papers of Franklin, Faraday and Maxwell.
-A "translated" version of the difficult handwriting is here.
+The original version of the difficult handwriting is here.

 Nikola Tesla's Later Energy Generation Designs was prepared for the 26th Intersociety Energy Conversion Engineering Conference in August 1991.
 The paper documents that Nikola Tesla claimed to have built an electrical power generator that would not consume fuel, where in his writings the description of such a device is found, the theory of how a fuelless generator could be possible, and a suggestion as to how Tesla's new device might have operated.
 The paper moves from historical fact, the claims for such a generator in a letter hand written by Tesla, to speculation about the operating principles of the inventions.
 At the time of writing the paper, the historical material was certain, but the engineering explanation of how the new type of generator worked was speculation.A Special Case of Voltage Gain is a technical note showing that the equation for voltage gain will have to be modified for a special coil that may be related to Tesla's fuelless energy generator design.
 A regular coil and one of Tesla's design are measured and compared.
 Measurements show that the Tesla design is over 900% better in voltage gain than predicted by calculation.